 Dialectical Behavior Therapy (DBT) is a cognitive and behavior-oriented psychotherapy that relies on active communication to address mental health issues.
 DBT is especially useful for treating personality disorders like BPD (Borderline Personality Disorder) where individuals lose track of their emotional control mechanisms.

 The core principle of DBT is that the arousal levels in different stressful encounters vary from person to person.
-For example, the way an adolescent would react to his parent’s death would be different from how a 50-year-old person would respond to parental loss, and needless to mention, the consequences of these reactions would hugely differ too (Kleindienst et al., 2011).
+For example, the way an adolescent would react to their parent’s death would be different from how a 50-year-old person would respond to parental loss, and needless to mention, the consequences of these reactions would hugely differ too (Kleindienst et al., 2011).

 Again, a person who is timid and shy would react differently to any abuse from an extravert and friendly person.
 By considering these individual differences, DBT makes the interventions precise and person-centered.